Staff Library and Knowledge Service

 "Health literacy is about a person's ability to understand and use information to make decisions about their health" (NHS UK, 2021).

 The Staff Library and Knowledge Service are working to increase awareness of health literacy across the Trust, by delivering regular “Introduction to health literacy” sessions.
-These virtual, interactive sessions are specifically designed to help you understand how to communicate better with patients to; improve patients understanding, improve patient outcomes and reduce costs for the NHS.
+These virtual, interactive sessions are designed to help you understand how to communicate better to; improve patients understanding, improve patient outcomes and reduce costs for the NHS.

 Please contact the Staff Library & Knowledge Service (ex 53899) to book a place.